jetbrains-academy/sql-course/Lesson5/task4/task.md

 ```

 However, this is the case when we are certain that the values of `Spacecraft.name` column are the same in all rows
 within the same group.
-We are certain because we know that if two
-spacecraft rows have the same value of id then they have the same name value, and `Spacecraft.id` column is the grouping column.
+We are certain because we know that if two spacecraft rows have the same value of `id` then they have the same `name` value.
-This means that all rows within the same group have the same id and thus the same name.
+`Spacecraft.id` column is the grouping column, and this means that all rows within the same group have the same id and thus the same name.
 This knowledge allows for a couple of tricks.

 ```sql